Skip to content

 • Preheat the pan before adding bread.

-• Let the bread rest for one minute before serving.
+• Let it rest briefly before serving.

 Why the Frying Pan Matters